 While empathizing with the user in mind, I started iterating on several sketches.
 This process went back and forth, until a final sketch was chosen.
-In between I sat down with the team members, discussing the collected information and sketches, in order to gain input from different points of view.
+In between all of this, I sat down with the team members, and in order to gain input from different points of view, discussed the collected information and sketches.

-Because I was still rather new within the retail, e-commerce and fashion industries, it helped me to better understand what patterns I should take in consideration, to inform my design choices with.
+Because I was still rather new within the retail, e-commerce and fashion industries, it helped me to better understand what patterns I should take in consideration, from which I could better substantiate my design decisions.

 Once everything was discussed and confirmed, we came to the one solution.
-In order to solve the pain points, while the tool is somewhat client specific designed, we created the core of the builder.
-Dividing it up into sections, that no matter the aesthetics, will maintain the determined user experience.
+Since it had to be within the client’s style, while we also aim to solve the pain points, we divided the builder into functionality-sections.
+We created the core of the builder.
+And by this practice, no matter the aesthetics, we maintained the determined user experience.

 Instant visual design & prototype

-We were confronted by the fact that most people are visually oriented.
-We created high fidelity wireframes of the main screens involved.
-However, they lacked context since no representative content was shown.
-We immediately eliminated this issue, by creating a visual design of the 3 user flows that can be taken.
-This cleared the skies at once, and we could proceed to the final phases.
+We were realized by the fact that most people are visually oriented.
+So we created detailed wireframes of the main screens involved.
+They, however, lacked some context since no representative content was shown.
+We immediately eliminated this issue, by creating a visual design of the 3 user flows that could be taken.
+This cleared the skies instantly, and we could proceed to the final phases.

 The identified needs were mainly related to either content or size, regarding marketing banners.
-To ensure we met both, we start the creation of banners with a choice of either going for a content, or size focused creation process.
+To ensure we met both needs, we started the creation of banners with a choice of either going for a content, or size focused creation process.

 The selection bar

-Once the user reaches the final stage of the creation process, we lay emphasis on the produced outcome.
+Once the user reaches the final stage of the creation process, we lay emphasis on the final outcome.
 The high quality requirement is the centralized point of attention during this stage.

-With the order list – on the right side of the design – we approached the solution, similar to a common online shopping cart pattern.
+With the order list – on the right side of the design – we approached the solution, in a similar way as an online shopping cart pattern.
 In this way we met the mental model of our users without big changes.

 Presentation of the final design is key.
-Via the use of a well thought through, tested prototype and click-model, we were able to completely show the interactions, user experience, and visual design to both client and team.
+Through the use of a well thought out, tested prototype and click-model, we were able to completely show the interactions, user experience, and visual design to both client and team.
 It visualized the end product in a great way.

 Since all of this happened during the project, we iterated intensively upon the newly gained insights and information.
-This resulted in a thorough created design.
+This resulted in a thorough thought out created designed.

 My biggest challenge

-People are humans.
+Humans are thinkers.
 Therefore, thoughts can change.
-The adaptive attitude I had to integrated within the process, because of high demands and requirements shifting from A to B, and either defend or go-with-the-flow regarding design decisions, was my biggest challenge during the project.
+I had to take on and integrate an adaptive attitude within the process, because of high demands and requirements shifting from A to B, or either defend UX or go-with-the-flow regarding design decisions.
+This was my biggest challenge during the project.

-Despite the fact it being a highly complex, technical project at the backside, less is more.
-Thanks to the expertise of the development team, I understood how data was retrieved and used in the front-end.
-This helped me inform my design decisions and added value to the simplicity and impact of the product.
+Despite the fact it was a highly complex, technical project beyond the surface, less is more.
+Thanks to the expertise of the development team, I was able to understand how data was retrieved and used in the front-end.
+This helped me make informed design decisions and added value to the simplicity and impact of the product.

 Currently, I am not open to new work, but feel free to contact me anyways for a good conversation.
-Loving to talk about inspiring challenges and ideas.
+I’d love to talk about inspiring challenges and ideas.